Illegally Installing a Tracking Device

 If you were accused of installing a tracking device or tracking application on another person’s property without consent, then contact an experienced criminal defense attorney in Tampa, FL.

-We fight a variety of felony and misdemeanor charges throughout the greater Tampa Bay area.
+We fight a variety of felony and misdemeanor charges throughout the greater Tampa Bay area, including related charges for stalking.

 Call (813) 250-0500 today.